February 2, 2022

 Company

 What do you think of when I say "TikTok"?
 If you are over 25, probably something like "That's not for me".
-Today I want to invite you to look beyond the horizon together: What can we learn from TikTok in the area of Learning and Development?
+Today, I want to invite you to look beyond the horizon together: What can we learn from TikTok in the field of Learning and Development?

 What do you think of TikTok?

-You might already be puzzled by the question or the topic: What on earth does TikTok have to do with further education?!
-In fact, I don't even have an account with the most downloaded app at all.
-And we definitely have to critically examine some aspects of the provider, especially regarding data protection and youth protection.
-However, recently I caught myself saying to a friend, "That's not for me" – and it probably sounded like clear rejection in my voice.
+You might already be perplexed by the question or the topic: What on earth could TikTok have in common with further education?!
+In fact, I don’t have an account with the most downloaded app of all time.
+And we certainly need to critically examine a lot about the provider, especially regarding data protection and youth protection.
+But recently, I caught myself saying to a friend, "That's not for me" – and I probably sounded quite dismissive.
 In the conversation, I then realized: I actually have no idea.
 Or, as Bob Dylan would put it:

-"Don't criticize what you can't understand." –Bob Dylan
+"Don’t criticize what you don’t understand." –Bob Dylan

 When was the last time you judged something without really knowing it?
-Especially in the realm of (further) education, this is a danger that stifles innovation and success in its infancy.
-We advocate lifelong learning and simultaneously judge trends without having engaged with them.
-Therefore, I want to show you today, through the example of TikTok, that we can learn something from everything for our own goals - if we are just open to it.
+Especially in the field of (further) education, this is a danger that stifles innovation and success in its infancy.
+We advocate for lifelong learning while simultaneously condemning trends without having engaged with them.
+That’s why today, I want to show you with TikTok as an example that we can learn something from everything for our own goals – if we are just open to it.

-That is TikTok: …"a video portal for lip-synchronizing music videos and other short video clips, which also offers the functions of a social network (…)" - Wikipedia
+This is TikTok: …"a video portal for lip-synching music videos and other short video clips, which also offers the features of a social network (...)" - Wikipedia

-If you want to learn more about TikTok, I recommend this video from the Süddeutsche Zeitung – it explains objectively how TikTok looks and works:
+If you want to learn a little more about TikTok, I recommend this video from the Süddeutsche Zeitung – it explains how TikTok looks and works in a factual way:

-A characteristic and probably also a major success factor is the extreme limitation in the duration of the content: Videos may be a maximum of 60 seconds, usually more like 15 seconds long.
+A characteristic and probably a major success factor is the extreme limitation in the duration of the content: Videos may last a maximum of 60 seconds, but usually are more like 15 seconds.
 This challenges users to compress their "message" significantly.
-The videos come across, among other things, as very accessible and "snackable", meaning they are quick to consume.
+As a result, the videos appear very accessible and "snackable", meaning they are quick to consume.

-Experts have been recommending this approach for educational content for quite some time.
-Microlearning is the buzzword here – or specifically referring to moving images, micro-videos.
+Experts have been advising this for educational content for quite some time now.
+Microlearning is the buzzword here – or specifically relating to moving images, micro-videos.

-The concept of microlearning works particularly well in e-learning: With short meaningful segments, you make it easier for your participants to follow the trainer's thoughts.
-Greater understanding leads to higher motivation, which in turn leads to greater understanding, and so on.
-After all, participants in e-learning consume content in short bites – so it is practically a service from you to provide as many small meaningful segments as possible and thus allow breaks at any time.
+The concept of microlearning works especially well in e-learning: With short meaningful sections, you make it easier for your participants to follow the trainer's thoughts.
+And higher understanding leads to greater motivation, which in turn leads to higher understanding, and so on.
+After all, participants consume content in e-learning in short bits as well – so, it’s basically a service from you to provide as many small meaningful sections as possible and thus enable breaks at any time.

 By the way: For videos in e-learning, we recommend a maximum length of 3 minutes.